 Part of motivating this solution---and even why a solution is needed---is understanding how the priorities of today's statisticians differ from those in Basu's time, when our subject was taking shape.
 Right or wrong, many view statisticians' role in science as connecting the scientific problem~P to a suitable statistical method~M to apply.
-In the old days, when the scientist encountered a new problem~$\text{P}'$, he'd probably consult with a statistician.
-Nowadays, the scientist doesn't need a statistician---he can immediately find a method~$\text{M}'$ to apply to problem $\text{P}'$ by consulting Google, etc. So, while there are exceptions, modern-day statisticians' involvment in the scientific process is more indirect, by having his method appear near the top of the Google search results.
-Consequently, those entertaining and expertly-crafted hypothetical dialogues between scientist and statistician presented in, e.g., \citet{basu1975, basu1980} and \citet{bergerwolpert1984}, designed to shine light on our foundational questions/answers, no longer ring true.
+In fact, the courses offered to non-statistics students tend to focus on enumerating the standard $(\text{P}, \text{M})$ pairs, e.g., comparing treatments via randomized experiments and the analysis of variance.
+In the old days, when a scientist encountered a new or unfamiliar problem $\text{P}'$, he'd probably consult with a statistician.
+Nowadays, the scientist can immediately find a method~$\text{M}'$ to apply in his problem $\text{P}'$ by consulting Google, no statistician required.
+So, while there are exceptions, modern-day statisticians' involvement in the scientific process is more indirect, by having an article that appears near the top of Google's search results.
+Consequently, those entertaining and expertly-crafted hypothetical dialogues between scientist and statistician in, e.g., \citet{basu1975, basu1980} and \citet{bergerwolpert1984}, designed to shine light on our foundational questions/answers, no longer ring true.

 As I explain in Section~\ref{S:priorities} below, this shift in the role that statisticians play in the scientific process, from direct to indirect, marks a change in statisticians' priorities.
 With respect to the two poles that Basu mentioned, now almost everyone is gathered around the frequentist pole---even the Bayesians!
 The methods-developing statistician simply can't ignore frequentist considerations, the very same frequentist considerations that the aforementioned dialogues crafted by Basu and others aimed to show were irrelevant or downright silly.
 This is an unacceptably wide gap between our practical priorities and what our current foundations say.
 On the one hand, to jump to Basu's preferred Bayesian pole is tantamount to ignoring the modern priorities.
 On the other hand, to stay gathered around the frequentist pole and ignore the foundational issues raised by Basu and others is tantamount to concluding that those insights were wrong and/or no longer relevant.
 In both cases we end up losing our seat at the data science table: in the former, we're ignoring modern priorities and, in the later, we're admitting that our history and experience gives us no upper-hand over our new competitors.
 Neither of these are desirable outcomes, so a {\em via media} is imperative for our field's long-term success.